hasindu-s/surgery-duration-prediction/README.md

 Arthroplasty knee surgery duration predicting model using RandomForestClassifier and statistical calculation approach

 ## Dataset
-I used [https://www.kaggle.com/toluoverscore/surgery-timing] dataset for this model.
+I used [Surgery Timing](https://www.kaggle.com/toluoverscore/surgery-timing) dataset for this model.
 I hava decided to use only a one type of surgeries for this model and after analyzing selected Arthroplasty Knee surgery data

 ## Preprocessing
 Preprocessing is done in **Preprocessing** notebook